-Our tradition uses guided meditation to help impress certain symbols on our members’ subconsciousness.
-Below is our Yuletide meditation.
-It takes place in the Glass Castle, which is the northwest area of our compass.
-It is the home of the Holly King, who we honor as Odin, Janicot, the Grey Wanderer, Merlin, and by other names.
+Our tradition uses guided meditation to help impress certain symbols on our members’ consciousness.
+Below is our Lammas meditation.
+It takes place at the Southern Gate of the compass, the place of earth and noontide .
+It is the home of the White Goddess, whom we know as Goda.
 To use this meditation let yourself relax comfortably and picture yourself drifting downward and inward to the third realm, the lower realm.
 The third realm is a place of darkness and mystery.
 Let yourself sink down into the third realm and rest there peacefully.

 You open your eyes to see bright sun glinting through a leafy canopy above you.
 The sun is high in sky, and the day is hot and humid.
 You hear a buzzing of insects at the verge of the forest where the treeline gives way to the verdant farmland.
 Birds and small animals of all sorts fill the day with a hum of life that you can feel all the way to your bones.